babis-k/set09121/lectures/lecture3.md

 # Common Objective Types

-- There are a collection of common objective types:
+- There is a collection of common objective types:
     - Capture / destroy
     - Chase
     - Race